servactory/servactory.com/docs/guide/testing/rspec.md

 ### Helper `allow_service_as_success!`

-Intended for mocking a call via `call!` with a successful result.
+Mocks a `.call!` invocation with a successful result.

 ```ruby
 before do